citp/privacy-policy-historical/d/de/dea/deancare.com.md

-> *The following text is extracted and transformed from the deancare.com privacy policy that was archived on 2012-11-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121106083821id_/http%3A//www.deancare.com/about-us/privacy-policy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the deancare.com privacy policy that was archived on 2013-05-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130508002925id_/http%3A//www.deancare.com/about-us/privacy-policy.aspx) for the most accurate reproduction.*

-# Privacy Policy - Dean - WI
+# Privacy Policy- Dean - WI

 ## Web Privacy